Rishabh611/rust-book/CH-6/README.md

 - the `some_number` is `Option<i32>`
 - the `some_char` is `Option<char>`
 - Rust can infer these types because we've specified a value inside the `Some` variant.
-- for `absent_number` Rust requires us to annotate the overall `Option` type: the compiler can't infer the type that the corresponding `Some` variant will hold by looking only at a `None` value. here we teell Rusr we mean type of `Option<i32>`
+- for `absent_number` Rust requires us to annotate the overall `Option` type: the compiler can't infer the type that the corresponding `Some` variant will hold by looking only at a `None` value. here we tell Rust we mean type of `Option<i32>`
 - `Option<T>` and `T` are different types, the compiler wont' let us use an `Option<T>` values as if it were definitely a valid value.
 ```rust
 let x: i8 = 5;